Recommended company: Sykes Cottages

 It’s the embodiment of the ‘great outdoors’ with endless walking trails – don’t miss the Black and White Trail and Offa’s Dyke Path – as well as river cruises, Hereford’s magnificent Norman Cathedral, the Malvern Hills, the Wye Valley and a 20-mile Cider Trail around the region’s cider makers.

-Base yourselves at one of our cottages, stock up on local goodies and explore the county.
-We have accommodation in a range of styles, from cottages for two up to houses that sleep up to 24.
+Base yourselves in a cosy cottage, stock up on local goodies, and explore the county.
+You can find accommodation in a range of styles to suit all needs, from cottages for two up to houses that sleep up to 24.

 Couples will love The Granary in the sleepy hamlet of St Margaret.
 The views down the Golden Valley to the Malvern Hills from the top of the garden are breathtaking.
-Another romantic option is The Smithy, a Grade II-listed black and white timbered cottage in the historic hamlet of Lucton – it oozes rural character If you want a bit more going on, Wye View is a stylish cottage on the outskirts of Ross-on-Wye, set on the River Wye with a fantastic range of amenities within walking distance.
+Another romantic option is The Smithy, a Grade II-listed black and white timbered cottage in the historic hamlet of Lucton – it oozes rural character If you’re seeking an action-packed stay, Wye View is a stylish cottage on the outskirts of Ross-on-Wye, set on the River Wye with a fantastic range of amenities within walking distance.

 See our latest Covid-19 update.

 Note: All the travel companies featured on this site are personally recommended by our editors.
 Companies pay us a flat annual fee; we don’t get any additional payments if you click on their sites or make a booking.
 Those fees pay for the upkeep of our site, so we can keep it current and reliable.
 See more about how we work.